Find the best project management

 9. Hubstaff

-Hubstaff is particularly well-suited for project managers seeking advanced employee monitoring and supervision capabilities beyond the basic project management functionalities.
+Hubstaff is particularly well-suited for project managers seeking advanced employee monitoring and supervision capabilities beyond the functionalities of basic PM software.
 While it offers a respectable set of project management features, Hubstaff sets itself apart by providing in-depth employee oversight tools.
 It is capable of taking regular and frequent screenshots of employee screens, monitoring visited URLs, and tracking mouse and keyboard activity levels.
 Importantly, it does not log specific keystrokes but rather calculates an activity score to gauge productivity.

 However, significant concerns arise regarding privacy and the methodology used to determine idle time, which may not accurately reflect activities that don't involve direct interaction with the keyboard or mouse, such as attending meetings or engaging in reading and research tasks.
 Hubstaff shares similarities with other platforms focused on employee monitoring and supervision, such as Timely, TimeDoctor, or WebWork, but its approach to tracking and measuring productivity can lead to debates about privacy and the valuation of various work activities.
 Read more about it in my Hubstaff review.